ZainahAlshehri/Movies_Streaming_Platforms_EDA/README.md

 Genres|Type of Movie|object
 Countr|producing country|object
 Run Time|Movie Duration|float64

-# Questions:
+# Question/Problem statement:
-* 	What is the Highest watched genres on Netflix and Amazon Prime.
+* What’s the high rated movies ?
-* What is the Most watched shows on the Netflix.
+* What’s the longest and the shortest runtime ?
+* Which Country has the highest content ?
-* Which has the highest rating Tv show or Movies.
+* Which Age Category has the highest content?
-*	Finding the best Month for releasing content.
-* The top 5  movies and TV shows.

 # Tools:
 ### Libraries: